Mapy542/via/docs/USER_GUIDE.md

 ~/GoogleDrive
 ```

-You can change this location in **Settings > Sync > Sync Folder**.
+You can change this location in **Settings > Mirror > Sync Folder**.

 ## Features

 ### Automatic Synchronization

-Once signed in, Via automatically:
+Once signed in and with mirror sync enabled, Via automatically:

 - **Downloads** new and modified files from Google Drive
 - **Uploads** changes you make to local files